apostrophecms-legacy/apostrophe-donate/README.md

 * Click the **Create App**
 * Under **Test Credentials**, note the Client ID and Secret.
 These are for your local `data/local.js` configuration so as to not be playing with real money in development.
 * Under **Live Credentials**, click **Show** to find the production Client ID and Secret

+## Registering your recaptcha 2.x key and secret

+See the [recaptcha documentation](https://developers.google.com/recaptcha/docs/display).
+You WILL regret skipping this step.
+Fraudsters routinely use legitimate sites to test stolen cards in bulk.

 ## Inclusion
 Add this line to the template of your choice where you want the form to appear